Connect with others who understand.

 Genes often have very long, specific names.
 The full name of the HER2 gene is human epidermal growth factor receptor 2.
 This is often shortened to HER2 receptor, HER2/neu, or simply HER2.
 It also sometimes goes by other names, such as ERBB2.

-In HER2-positive breast cancer, cell damage results in gene amplification, in which many extra copies of the HER2 gene are made.
+In HER2-positive breast cancer, cell damage results in gene amplification, in which many extra copies of the HER2 gene are made (called HER2 gene overexpression).
 Larger numbers of HER2 genes lead cancer cells to make higher than normal levels of the HER2 protein.
 As a result, the cancer cells grow too quickly, forming a tumor.
-Knowing your cancer is HER2-positive helps doctors understand why your cells are growing abnormally and provides insights about how to treat the tumor.

-Genetic mutations can be either acquired over time or genetic (inherited from parents).
-Most cancer is a result of acquired mutations that develop throughout life.
 In the case of HER2, the mutation is not passed down from parent to child.
 It’s believed to develop over time as an acquired mutation and may be influenced by environment and lifestyle.
+So, HER2 is genetic but not hereditary.

 Testing for HER2